OverlyDevoted/CyberSecuritySummaries/Backend/Java/Spring/BasicConcepts.md

 ## Exceptions

+In general, Java has a a `Throwable` class and it's a parent class for all types of errors.

+It has two main subtypes and those are: `Error` and `Exception`. `Error` thrown errors are usually errors that cannot be handled for numerous reasons.
+E.g. no RAM, burning pc that causing internal failure, etc.

 Exceptions are events in your code that indicate that something has gone not according to plan.
 Exception types:

 - Checked: are runtime errors